 - Legislation, Policy and Programs Branch, Justice and Community Safety Directorate

 - Division of Women, Youth & Children Community Health Programs, Health Directorate

 - Children, Youth and Families, Community Services Directorate

 - Domestic Violence Crisis Service (DVCS)

 The number of participating agencies increased during 2013-2014.
 An updated Memorandum of Agreement was signed off by all participating agencies in February 2014.

 Family Violence Intervention Program case tracking is a weekly interagency meeting that seeks to provide coordinated responses to family violence matters that come to the attention of police and proceed to prosecution.

-The FVIP Coordinating Committee Strategic Plan for 2013-14 if available: PDF
+The FVIP Coordinating Committee Strategic Plan for 2017-19 is available here: PDF

 Other documents on the FVIP include: